beckybeauchamp1/Sample-Teach/readme.md

 - Google Star Wars Game: https://lightsaber.withgoogle.com/experience
   - This uses WebRTC and WebSocket to allow for the real-time communication between the player's desktop and smartphone

-##We Do: Implement Instant-Chat Messaging App
+##We Do: Implement Instant-Messaging Chat App

-We will be using one available resource Socket.io, which allows us to easily to utlize a WebSocket in our application.
-It is available as a module with Node.js and we will be using it in a code exercise below.
+We will be using one available resource Socket.io, which allows us to easily to utilize a WebSocket in our application.
+It is available as a module with Node.js, and we will be using it alongside Express.js today

-We are building a simple Instant Chat Messaging App using Nodejs and Express.js along side Socket.io.

 - The starter code for this lesson is available here: https://github.com/beckybeauchamp1/Chat-Messaging-App/tree/master